mijp1/castep-docs/docs/tutorials/Bands_and_DOS/Plotting/Optados/pDOS.md

-## Projected Density of States
+# Projected Density of States

-We assume the reader is familiar with the previous section on Density of States calculations and is now familiar with running `optados`.

-### Outline
-This is a simple example of using optados for calculating electronic density of states of 2 atoms of crystalline silicon projected onto LCAO basis states.
+In this tutorial, we will using Optados to calculate the electronic density of states of 2 atoms of crystalline silicon projected onto LCAO basis states.
+It may be helpful to have gone through the [previous tutorial on calculating the DoS](DOS.md).

-### Input Files
-* `examples/Si2_PDOS/Si2.cell` - The castep `.cell` file containing information about the simulation cell.
+We will use the `cell` file

+*Si.cell*
 ```
 %BLOCK LATTICE_CART
 2.73  2.73 0.00